BioJulia/ProteinSecondaryStructures.jl/README.md

-# Stride
+# Stride.jl

-This package parses the Stride secondary structure prediction output, to make it convenient to use from Julia, and for the analysis of MD simulations.
+This package parses the [Stride](https://en.wikipedia.org/wiki/STRIDE_(algorithm)) secondary structure prediction output, to make it convenient to use from Julia, and for the analysis of MD simulations.

 ## Installation